|Name:||Dr. James G. Snyder|

 B.S.
 Philosophy and Psychology, Manhattan College (2000)

 I grew up on Mount Ida in Troy, NY.
-After a decade in New York City, I now live in Millbrook, NY with my wife, son, and daughter.
+After a decade in New York City, I now live in rural Dutchess County with my wife, son, and daughter.

 Renaissance Philosophy, Early Modern Philosophy, Plato & History of Platonism, History & Philosophy of Science